somayarayan/udacity-fsdn-capstone-somaya/README.md

 }
 ```
 #### Errors
-If you try to create a new movie without a requiered field like `name`,
+If you try to create a new movie without a requiered field like `title`,
 it will throw a `422` error:

 ```bash